Padraig O'Malley: South Africa

-Between 1989-1999, O'Malley conducted 2,000 hours of interviews tracking South Africa's transition to democracy.
-His work is archived in written transcription and on audio tape at the Robben Island Museum/Mayibuye Archives [University of the Western Cape].
+Between 1989 and 1999, O'Malley conducted 2,000 hours of interviews tracking South Africa's transition to democracy.
+His work is archived in written transcription and on audio tape at the Robben Island Museum/Mayibuye Archives (at the University of the Western Cape).
 His assiduous work of recording the different perspectives and developing attitudes within South Africa during the ten-year period had earned Nelson Mandela's highest regard.
 What particularly impressed Mr. Mandela was O'Malley's determination to face the greatest challenge posed once upon a time by W.B.
 Yeats, namely 'to hold in a single thought reality and justice'.

 Iraq

 In 2007, based on his philosophy that cultures in conflict are in the best position to help other cultures in conflict, O'Malley became involved in working toward reconciliation within Iraq.
-He helped arrange a conference at a resort in Finland, where 16 Iraqis met senior negotiators from South Africa (SA), including Cyril Ramaphosa, chief negotiator for the African National Congress (ANC) under the leadership of Nelson Mandela; Roelf Meyer, chief negotiator for South Africa's last whites- only government and Mac Maharaj, who was co. secretary of the South African negotiating process.
+He helped arrange a conference at a resort in Finland, where 16 Iraqis met senior negotiators from South Africa (SA), including Cyril Ramaphosa, chief negotiator for the African National Congress (ANC) under the leadership of Nelson Mandela; Roelf Meyer, chief negotiator for South Africa's last whites-only government and Mac Maharaj, who was co. secretary of the South African negotiating process.
 Senior negotiators from Northern Ireland (NI), including Martin McGuinness from Sinn Féin, currently Deputy First Minister of NI, Jeffrey Donaldson from the Democratic Unionist Party (DUP).

 O'Malley's role included recruiting the Iraqi participants, then roaming around Baghdad with $40,000 in cash and covertly procuring their airline tickets.
 The Iraqis concluded the meeting by agreeing among themselves on a statement based partly on the Mitchell Principles developed during the Northern Ireland peace process.
 The Boston Globe reported:

 There would be two meetings, Helsinki I and Helsinki II.
 "The participants in what O'Malley calls "Helsinki II" are an even more senior influential group than those who drafted the Helsinki principles.
 They include senior members of parliament and prominent tribal leaders.
 Among them is the head of the Iraqi Constitutional Review Committee, Sheik Humam Hamoudi, whose participation was endorsed by the speaker of the Iraqi parliament.
 The ethnic representation of the 36 at the meeting roughly reflects that of the Iraqi population, with 25 percent Sunni, 25 percent Kurdish, and 50 percent Shi'ite participation."

+The Forum for Cities in Transition

+O'Malley founded and is the Founding Director of the Forum for Cities in Transition, which brings together representatives from divided societies around the world.
+"Its guiding principle is that one divided society is in the best position to help another."
+Annual conferences were held from 2009 to 2013 with representatives from 15 cities.